mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/api-reference/index.md

 ## Control NiFi node using GET endpoint

-All Nifi [endpoints](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) using the GET method are accessable using following DC/OS CLI and HTTP commands.
+All Nifi [endpoints](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) using the GET method are accessible using the following DC/OS CLI and HTTP commands.

 CLI Example
 ```shell